grafana/mimir/docs/configuration/config-file-reference.md

 # CLI flag: -compactor.split-and-merge-shards
 [compactor_split_and_merge_shards: <int> | default = 4]

+# Max number of compactors that can compact blocks for single tenant.
+Only used
+# when split-and-merge compaction strategy is in use.
+0 to disable the limit.
+# CLI flag: -compactor.compactor-tenant-shard-size
+[compactor_instances_tenant_shard_size: <int> | default = 0]

 # S3 server-side encryption type.
 Required to enable server-side encryption
 # overrides for a specific tenant.
 If not set, the default S3 client settings
 # are used.